nic-obert/rusty-vm/oxide/oxide TODO.md

 - [x] Wrap LiteralValues into Rc to allow passing them around.
 Note that they never get mutated and the symbol table holds some that are currently being copied to substitute their symbol if the value is known
 - [x] hide the debug printing to the console behind the -v flag
 - [x] static keyword
-- [x] disallow changinc mutability when casting references
+- [x] disallow changing mutability when casting references
 - [x] remove effectless operations in ir code as an optimization
 - [x] declare optimizations/string representation/cli argument using a single macro
 - [x] differentiate between dereference used to assign and dereference used to get a value